henrysky/astroNN/docs/source/quick_start.rst

-    Tensorflow OR Tensorflow-gpu (latest version is recommended) Keras (Optional but a latest Keras version is recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function
+    Tensorflow OR Tensorflow-gpu (latest version is recommended) Keras (Optional but a latest Keras version is recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function

 Since `Tensorflow`_, `Tensorflow-Probability`_ and `Keras`_ are rapidly developing packages and astroNN heavily depends on Tensorflow.